King of Boredom on the Prairie: An Amateur Architectural Criticism of Madison, WI

 A major theme is "dun" colored stone, a hue Merriam-Webster describes as "a slightly brownish dark gray".
-Tan bricks are also commonly used.
-So, generally, are low horizontal lines.
-A 70's government office building with a concrete facade and rows of black windows, or a modest low-rise garden apartment complex, fit with this style incredibly well.
-These same buildings somewhere else would come off as mildly ugly, even in a region not known for great architecture,.
-Here they seem to be in their natural habitat.
+More modest buildings make use of similarly colored tan bricks.
+Equally characteristic are low horizontal lines.
+A 70's government office building with a concrete facade and long rows of black windows, or a modest low-rise garden apartment complex, fit with this style incredibly well.
+Anywhere else, these buildings would come off as mildly ugly, but here they have a gentle dignity.

 Comments